Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 By recognizing potential problems early, you will be able to be better prepared to face them, heightening your chances for a safe delivery.
 Learn more about the whole birthing time frame for your dog from the first stages of labor up to delivery, and learn how to recognize the potential complications.
-Because each breed of dog is prone to different complications, and each dog is ultimately unique in the birthing and whelping process, it's best to expect the unexpected, and preparedness is the ultimate key for the successful upbringing of litters of healthy puppies.
+Because each breed of dog is prone to different complications, and each dog is ultimately unique in the birthing and whelping process, it's best to expect the unexpected.
+Preparedness is the ultimate key for the successful upbringing of litters of healthy puppies.

-Time Frame for A Dog's Normal Birthing Process
+Time Frame for a Dog's Normal Birthing Process

 As whelping day nears, you want to start getting ready for the big event.
 Make sure your veterinarian is aware of the estimated date your dam will be whelping.
 You want to ensure he will be available in case of need.
 You should have a back-up plan in case the big day happens to be on a Sunday or in the late evening or early morning hours.
 Make sure you know of an animal emergency center open when all veterinarian offices are closed.
-You don't want to be frantically searching for an open veterinarian office open in the middle of the night losing precious minutes when every second counts!
+You don't want to be frantically searching for an open veterinarian office open in the middle of the night, losing precious minutes when every second counts!
 Keep all those numbers handy in your phone book or attach them to your fridge with a magnet.

 A week prior to the estimated big birthday, it's a good idea to clip your dog's hair around the belly and rear, literally from tail to ankles.
-This will help prevent getting her coat stained with birth fluids which are known for being almost impossible to remove, especially in light-colored dogs.
+This will help prevent getting her coat stained with birth fluids, which are known for being almost impossible to remove, especially in light-colored dogs.
 If you are unable to, or unwilling to clip the whole tail, the next best option would be to wrap the tail using vet wrap right when the whelping process starts.

-On Day 57:
+On Day 57

-At day 57 you want to start taking your dam's temperature.
+At day 57, you want to start taking your dam's temperature.
 Invest in a good digital thermometer and take the temperature rectally twice a day, morning and evening.
 A normal reading in dogs is a temperature ranging between 101 to 102 degrees.
 Generally, a few days prior to giving birth, a dog's temperature will drop and be around the 100-degree mark, fluctuating but generally not going below 99 or above 101.
 A good indication that whelping day is less than 24 hours away is a rectal temperature recording below 99.
 You need good timing on catching this temperature since the temperature will resume to 101 degrees just before whelping.
 Keeping a graph of any fluctuations may be helpful.
-Call you vet immediately if your dog registers a temperature above 102 degrees, or as low as three degrees lower than your dam's normal temperature.
+Call your vet immediately if your dog registers a temperature above 102 degrees, or as low as three degrees lower than your dam's normal temperature.

-First Stage of Labor:
+First Stage of Labor

 Your dog may suffer from loss of appetite on whelping day.
 Some dams will regurgitate their earlier meal and act lethargic, often sleeping deeply more than usual.
 The whelping mother will then go through occasional minor contractions for several hours, before active labor with intense contractions take place.
 You will notice your dog panting rapidly, moving restlessly, whining and sleeping deeply during the first stage of labor.
 Veterinarian Kris Nelson claims that some dams will have small contractions that are mostly not visible and will look at their sides as if saying: ''What is happening to me?''
 At this moment you may be wondering ''How long should a dog be in labor for?"
 Generally, you should contact your vet if stage one of labor goes on for eight hours or longer without progressing to stage two.

-Second Stage of Labor:
+Second Stage of Labor

 Your dog will likely start panting heavily and appear highly alert at this stage.
 The contractions will be visible when she enters the second stage of labor.
 Usually, at this stage, a puppy should be delivered within fifteen minutes of active straining.
 At this point, a grayish-blue slimy looking sac should emerge from the dam's birth canal.
 This sac contains the puppy and should be expelled within a second or third contraction.
 Following the puppy, the mother will expel the placenta, which is commonly known as the ''afterbirth''.
 Your dam may eat the placenta and then eat the sac, tearing it from around the puppy.
 If this is the case, you must intervene and help the mother by manually tearing the sac from the puppy's head to allow the puppy to breath.
 Do this within 30 seconds after birth, keeping the puppy always near mom.

-Eating the placenta is instinctual, since it removes evidence of birth to prevent attracting predators.
+Eating the placenta is instinctual since it removes evidence of birth to prevent attracting predators.
 However, the placenta also contains nutrients that turn out helpful during a time of strenuous and costly effort.
-Among the nutrients are some that help maintain strong contractions, explains breeder, exhibitor and trainer Beth J. Finder in her book ''Breeding a Litter''.
-Eating the placentas however remains a controversial topic.
+Among the nutrients are some that help maintain strong contractions, explains breeder, exhibitor, and trainer Beth J. Finder in her book Breeding a Litter.
+Eating the placenta, however, remains a controversial topic.
 Some breeders highly recommend it, while some veterinarians claim they may cause intestinal obstructions or diarrhea.
 Whichever choice you make, ensure your dog has expelled one placenta per puppy.

 The dam should then gnaw on the umbilical cord.
 It may help to keep one or two fingers between the puppy's abdomen and your dam's mouth, to prevent her from cutting it too short.
 If this does not happen, you can clamp the umbilical cord with sterilized hemostats just two inches from the abdomen.
 You should have time to clamp the umbilical cords as needed, since puppies generally arrive anywhere from a few minutes to an hour apart.

 Often puppies are born with amniotic fluids in their lungs which causes them to inhale the fluids.
-To help these pups, hold them at a head-down angle and using a pediatric syringe insert the tube in the pup's mouth and withdraw the fluids so the puppy can breath.
+To help these pups, hold them at a head-down angle and using a pediatric syringe insert the tube in the pup's mouth and withdraw the fluids so the puppy can breathe.
 Shaking the puppy down to clear its airways may be necessary.

 Don't forget about mom!
-Being in labor for 6 to 10 hours can be quite strenuous, Angie Meroshnekoff suggests keeping a tub of vanilla ice cream handy, to feed to her when she is halfway through giving birth.
+Being in labor for 6 to 10 hours can be quite strenuous.
+Angie Meroshnekoff suggests keeping a tub of vanilla ice cream handy to feed to her when she is halfway through giving birth.
 The sugar supplementation should give her an energy burst to keep her going!

-Stage Three of Labor:
+Third Stage of Labor

 In giant breeds, it may be difficult to tell when the whelping process has finished.
-The puppies are small compared to the dam's deep chest and heavy abdomen, explains veterinarian Dan Rice, in the book ''The Complete Book of Dog Breeding''.
+The puppies are small compared to the dam's deep chest and heavy abdomen, explains veterinarian Dan Rice, in the book The Complete Book of Dog Breeding.
 During stage three of labor, any retained placentas are delivered.
 This is why it is important to have a veterinarian perform x-rays or ultrasound imaging to ensure no puppy or placenta is retained.
 If not, a retained puppy or placenta may result in a serious potentially fatal infection.

 The puppies should be nursing as soon as possible after delivery.
 They need the colostrum, which is rich of maternal immune system boosters, only produced for a short period of time.
 If a puppy is not nursing, directing it to the source of milk may be helpful.
-However, a puppy can can go one or two hours without nursing and still be healthy, adds Beth J. Finder.
+However, a puppy can go one or two hours without nursing and still be healthy, adds Beth J. Finder.
 Once nursing and receiving the nurturing colostrum, puppies should grow pretty fast and weighing them may be the best way to track their growth.

 Potential Signs of Trouble